Bulk loading data to Azure SQL

 Bulk insert from Azure blob storage to Azure SQL database

-If you want to use the BULK INSERT statement to insert data into an Azure SQL database, you must have your data stored in an Azure blob container.
-For this, you need to create a storage account.
+If you want to use the BULK INSERT statement to insert data into an Azure SQL database, you must store your data in an Azure blob container.
+To do this, you need to create a storage account.

-The first thing is to upload your file to the Azure blob container.
-For this example, I will be using the same CSV file that I created in the above section.
-Also, I will delete all the data from the dbo.TestData table.
+The first step is to upload your file to the Azure blob container.
+For this example, I will use the same CSV file that I created in the above section.
+I will also delete all the data from the dbo.TestData table.

-We do not have to drop the table because we need the structure of the table in order to insert data into it.
+We do not have to drop the table because we need its structure to insert data into it.

 Now follow the below steps to bulk insert the data from the CSV file into the Azure SQL database table: